 Despite being cute, Mud turtles might not always be docile.
 They can use their curved beaks to bite your fingers if they feel stressed or provoked.

-Fun fact, Musk turtles are named so as a reference to the foul odor they release when a predator approaches.
+Fun fact: Musk turtles are named to reference the foul odor they release when a predator approaches.
 That’s why they’re also known as Stinkpots!